mchenggit/machine-learning-samples/README.md

 # Machine Learning is Not Programming

-The  purpose of this repisotry is to showcase how machine learning differs from prograaming through illustrative samples, to help you build an intuition about how machine learning works.
+The  purpose of this repository is to showcase how machine learning differs from programming through illustrative samples, to help you develop intuition about how machine learning works.

 ## Introduction to Machine Learning